kswedberg/ksjs/README.md

 // Logs: 'The Old Man and the Sea'

 console.log(changeCase(oldMan, 'sentence'));
 // Logs: 'The old man and the sea'

+console.log(changeCase('the-old-man-and-the-sea', 'sentence', {unslugify: true}));
+// Logs: 'The old man and the sea'

 console.log(changeCase(oldMan, 'camel'));